August 16, 2024

 Acting quickly can save a life:

-• stay with the person until the ambulance arrives
+• stay with them until the ambulance arrives

-Provide ambulance officers with as much information as you can – the type of drug, how much the person took, how long ago, whether they mixed with other drugs, and if they have any pre-existing medical conditions.
+Provide ambulance officers with as much information as you can – the type of drug, how much the person took, how long ago, whether they had been drinking or mixed with other drugs, and if they have any pre-existing medical conditions.

 It can also be helpful to provide ambulance officers with any packaging that may have held the drug.